mvolkmann/blog/src/astro.md

 ## Unorganized Content

-can define multiple layout files to use different ones and specific pages. is it the case that page components cannot use the slot element and only layout components can do that? is there a syntax to import files starting from the src directory to avoid using ../ ? can create the file src/constants.ts that export site-wide constants.
+is it the case that page components cannot use the slot element and only layout components can do that? is there a syntax to import files starting from the src directory to avoid using ../ ? can create the file src/constants.ts that export site-wide constants.